In 2023, more than 3,500 Illinoisans died of opioid overdose.

 The Illinois Department of Human Services/Division of Substance Use Prevention and Recovery (IDHS/SUPR) and the Illinois Opioid Remediation Advisory Board (IORAB), in an effort to be transparent and accountable for the opioid settlement funds received, will annually publish a report of settlement funds received and distributed.
 The Illinois Remediation Funds State Fiscal Year 2024 Annual Report is available now.

-At its October 17, 2024 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended $7.5 million to fund three recommendations: Tribal communities, Youth and Family Services, and a Contingency Management Pilot.
-These recommendations were subsequently approved by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its November 7, 2024 meeting.
+At its January 30, 2025 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended two recommendations: Capital Investments and Overdose Prevention Sites.
+These recommendations were reviewed by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its February 25, 2025 meeting.
+The Capital Investments recommendation was approved, but the Steering Committee requested additional formation for the Overdose Prevention Sites recommendation.

-The next meeting of the IORAB will be January 30, 2025.
+The next meeting of the IORAB will be April 24, 2025.
 More information is available on the IORAB web page.
-More information on future Steering Committee meetings is available on the Steering Committee web page
+More information on future Steering Committee meetings is available on the Steering Committee web page.

 About OOSA